samvas-codes/cspm-gpt/README.md

     2. Run it as a containarized streamlit app

 ### Prequisites
-    1. Install cloudquery on your machine.
+    1. Install cloudquery or Cartography on your machine.
-    2. This example uses a Postgres DB as its backend
+    2. This example uses either a Postgres or Neo4j DB as its backend

 ## Run Locally